-- Up to 3.5 lbs of nitrogen per 1000 ft2 is allowed for this NMA area per the VNMS&C, but only 2.8 lbs per 1000 ft2 is recommended in this plan for consistency.
-1.5 lbs of P2O5 per 1000 ft2 is recommended in this plan.
-0.5 lb of K2O per 1000 ft2 is recommended in this plan. - 1.
-Fertilizer recommendations are flexible provided the following conditions are met: a) no more than 0.7 pounds of Water Soluble N per 1000 ft2 is applied within a 30-day period; b) no more than 0.9 pounds of Total N (per 1000 ft2) may be applied within a 30-day period; and c) Total annual fertilizer amounts for each nutrient should not exceed the Annual Nutrient Needs listed in column 1. - 2.
+- \ Up to 3.5 lbs of nitrogen per 1000 ft is allowed for this NMA area per the VNMS&C, but only 2.8 lbs per 1000 ft is recommended in this plan for consistency.
+1.5 lbs of P2O5 per 1000 ft is recommended in this plan. .5 lb of K2O per 1000 ft is recommended in this plan. - 1.
+Fertilizer recommendations are flexible provided the following conditions are met: a) no more than 0.7 pounds of Water Soluble N per 1000 ft is applied within a 30-day period; b) no more than 0.9 pounds of Total N (per 1000 ft) may be applied within a 30-day period; and c) Total annual fertilizer amounts for each nutrient should not exceed the Annual Nutrient Needs listed in column 1. - 2.
 The month and day designations are a general guideline.
 Apply as close to the month as possible, using the day designation to determine the interval between applications. - 3.
-A single lime application is recommended for Nutrient Management Area 2 in the amount of 45 lbs per 1000 ft2.
-Lime applications are for the first year after sampling only.
-Liming for following years should be based on additional soil pH and Buffer pH testing. - 4.
+No lime is required for the turf areas in NMA 4 for the first year of this NMP.
+Lime applications are only for the first year.
+Liming for years 2 and 3 shall be based on additional soil pH and Buffer pH testing. - 4.
 Do not apply inorganic fertilizers on frozen or snow-covered ground, or on denuded areas.
 Any fertilizer that makes its way onto impervious surfaces should be swept or blown back into pervious turfgrass covered areas.
 Do not use fertilizers as ice melt. - 5.
 Use a drop spreader for application of inorganic fertilizers on turf areas less than 10 feet wide or on slopes greater than 2%. - 6.
 Apply pre and or post emergent herbicides as needed, but do not use fertilizer containing herbicide prior to April 15th and conditions must be met in Note